 My inspiration comes from landscape and things in nature.

-I received my BFA at the Minneapolis College of Art & Design and my MFA at Pratt Institute in New York City.
+My BFA is from the Minneapolis College of Art and Design and my MFA is from Pratt Institute in NYC.

 An exhibition, public conversation, and intergenerational painting workshop will be at the Northfield Arts Guild.